Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 	title="" width="80%" height="80%" />
 </p>

+Briefly, the main features of this model:
-Briefly, the model denotes that the raw counts are modeled using a NB distribution with a fitted mean &mu; and a gene-specific dispersion parameter &alpha;.
-The fitted mean &mu; is a derived from the expected expression level across samples, and the sample-specific scale factor *q* derived from the median of ratios method (to correct for library size & composition).
+- the raw counts are modeled using a NB distribution with a fitted mean ,&mu;, and a gene-specific dispersion parameter, &alpha;

+- The mean &mu; is derived from the expected expression level across samples, *q*, and the sample-specific scale factor, *s*, (to correct for library size & composition)

+- Expected expression level across samples, *q*, is used to estimate the log2 fold change (&beta;) for each experimental group in design matrix, *x*

 By fitting the model using the raw counts, dispersion estimates, and size factors for each gene, we obtain a set of **model coefficients** for each sample group, which can be interpreted as the **log2 fold-change** in expression for that gene between the baseline group and each comparison group.